sujeshgondala/ML_Projects/README.md

 Project: Linear Regression
-Goal: To undertand linear regression algoorithm and able to apply it efficiently my take aways:
+Goal: To undertand linear regression algoorithm and able to apply it efficiently on petrol comnsumption data of different states. my take aways:
 * got an idea of using pair plot
 * got an idea of identifying the linear dependency of features with target variable using pair plot